An epicurean adventure to: South Africa

 Use a little flour when kneading by hand

 If the dough is too sticky, you can add a small amount of extra flour to your hands or directly to the dough.
-However, be cautious not to overdo it, the goal is to maintain a soft, pliable dough.

-If you don't have a warm spot for proofing the dough
+Create a warm spot for proofing

-If your kitchen is on the colder side, create a warm environment for the dough to rise.
 Preheat your oven to 40°C and then turn it off.
 Place the bowl with the dough inside to allow it to proof.

 Don't use flour when portioning and shaping the dough

-When shaping the dough into balls, it's best to use oil on your work surface rather than dry flour.
-Dry flour on the outside of the uncooked vetkoek can burn in the hot oil, affecting both the appearance and taste of the vetkoek.
+When you reach the step of shaping the dough into balls, it's best to use oil on your work surface rather than dry flour.

 Shape smooth dough balls